 Q. How do I know if a journal is peer reviewed?

-To determine whether or not a journal is Peer Reviewed you may 1) review the status in library tools such as Full Text Finder OR 2) review the journal's webpage for information.
+If you are looking at an article that you did not receive from such a search you may 1) review the status in library tools such as Full Text Finder OR 2) review the journal's webpage for information.

-Alternately you can use Google with the title of the journal to find the journal webpage and review what they say about the journal.
-Some will say specifically that the journal is reviewed.
-Some may provide information for 'reviewers' which will indicate a peer reviewed process.
+- Alternately you can use Google to search for the journal title.
+Look for the journal webpage and review what they say about the journal.
+Frequently the 'About the Journal' page will say specifically.
+Some journals may provide information for 'reviewers' which will indicate a peer reviewed process.
 You can also look at what is said about the journal in other places, such as Wikipedia, just be certain to review where they are sourcing their information from.

 If neither of the above methods seem to work, you can review the Anatomy of a Scholarly Journal website and see if your journal article has the same elements.